RickRieger/i-need-space/README.md

 ]
 ```

 After trying this in the browser, move into the code.
-After recieving the response from the previous API with longitude / latitude.
+After receiving the response from the previous API with longitude / latitude.
 Make a request to the satellite API customizing the `lat`, `lon`, and `norad` portions of the URL.

-After recieving a response from the API, console.log out the UTC date/time at which the satellite will rise, culminate, and set.
+After receiving a response from the API, console.log out the UTC date/time at which the satellite will rise, culminate, and set.

 #### 5. Displaying Information to the User